 April 2017: “The Resting Satyr: A Digital Exhibit in Augmented Reality.”
 The Eskenazi Museum of Art.

-Ancient: Reading proficiency: Latin, Ancient Greek, Egyptian Hieroglyphics.
+Ancient: reading proficiency (low): Latin, Ancient Greek, Egyptian Hieroglyphics.

-Modern: Reading proficiency: French, German, Italian.
+Modern: reading proficiency (low): French, German, Italian.
 Speaking proficiency: Italian (amateur).

 Software / Technology:

 Oculus Rift, MS HoloLens, ArcGIS, Photoscan, Reality Capture, zBrush (3D modeling software), AutoDesk Suite, Unity3D, HTML, CSS, MySQL, Adobe Creative Suite, Blender (3D modeling software), Veloview (LiDAR software), QGIS.